mahsaSH717/rp-extractor-ml/README.md

 1. Creating labeled dataset in Excel from original datasets

-   - For more details please check out : [Creating labeled dataset README](create_labeled_data_sets/README.md)
+   - For more details please check out : [creating labeled dataset README](create_labeled_data_sets/README.md)

 2. Building a crf model to extract "research-problem" phrases of a sentence and its evaluations

-   - For more details and results please check out : [research-problem labelin README](rp-extractor-ml/README.md)
+   - For more details and results please check out : [research-problem labeling README](rp_labeling/README.md)